smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Data loader documentation
 * Data loader testing on SEER data
 * Fix for numerator-denoominator pair.
 Able to submit study
+  * Fix for default study/comparison area
   * -20207 Error caused by comparea=1 for state! (fixed by hand; setup needs to be fixed)
   * Fixed COVARIATE_NAME in rif40_inv_covariates: made same as COVARIATE table.
 SQL SERVER did not need changing.
+  * Need to change the centroid code to use ST_Centroid rather than the Turf library. i.e. Computes the geometric center of a geometry, or equivalently, the center of mass of the geometry as a POINT.
+Turf takes one or more features and calculates the centroid using the mean of all vertices.
+This causes areas with a mix of straight and wiggly boundaries to have a centroid baised toward the wiggly.

 #### Database TODO list (deferred to September 2017): SQL Server Port